 In addition to the assistance given by our office staff you will be supported by our partner organization in Costa Rica located in San José, as well as the volunteer coordinator on-site.

 Depending on the day of arrival in Costa Rica, the program includes one to three nights in San José in a single room with a host family (including breakfast).

 Before you leave for the project site, you will take part in an orientation talk with our colleagues in San José.

 Costs & Services

 Our Sea Turtles Protection volunteer program in Costa Rica includes:

 - Shared room in Volunteer House

-- Airport pick-up in San José with overnight stay/s in San José
+- Airport pick-up in San José with 2 overnight stays in San José (single room, breakfast & dinner)

 - Transfer from San José accommodation to bus terminal for journey to project site *